winnieau/agile_ventures_website_two/README.md

 - Copy the HTTPS clone url on the right hand side of the page
 - CD into your preferred directory (for instance a projects folder)
 - Type git clone < paste the URL here > into your terminal and run it
-- CD into the cloned folder and run bundle (if you already have bundler, if not you need to run gem install bundler first)
+- CD into the cloned folder and run bundle (if you already have bundler, if not you need to run gem install bundler first) [See more details on bundler](http://bundler.io/)
 - Run rails s
 - In your browser open up a tab for localhost at whichever port the terminal specifies